michaelnisi/level-random/README.md

 lr(opts())
 ```

-At large, of course, we leverage the lexicographical sort order of keys in [LevelDB](http://leveldb.org/) to very efficiently stream ranges.
-Occasionally though, we encounter the oddball use case, requiring us to read randomly from the store.
-This module might be useful for streaming random values from the store.
+At large, of course, we leverage the lexicographical sort order of keys in log structured databases to very efficiently stream ranges.
+Occasionally though, we have to read randomly from the store.
+This module provides a value stream for arbitrary keys, ignoring non-existing keys by default.

 ## Installation